andre8244/brave/README.md

 * **sensor saturation value**
 * **sensor maximum distance**

 The set of these parameters compose a *genome*, the genetic representation of a candidate solution.
 During the execution of the genetic algorithm, a population of genomes is evolved toward better solutions, applying [crossover](https://en.wikipedia.org/wiki/Crossover_(genetic_algorithm)) and [mutation](https://en.wikipedia.org/wiki/Mutation_(genetic_algorithm)).
+The [fitness](https://en.wikipedia.org/wiki/Fitness_function) of every genome is evalued considering the distance travelled by the related vehicle before colliding with an obstacle.

 The genetic algorithm for obstacle avoidance is provided in `evolution_obstacle_avoidance.py`.
 The Python script accepts the following command line arguments: